-Activities should also offer a challenge without being too difficult or frustrating for the child.
-Easy-to-learn games and toys including hula hoops and Big Wheels for small children make it easy for kids to jump into the action.
+Activities should offer a challenge without being too difficult or frustrating for the child.
+Easy-to-learn games and toys, including hula-hoops and Big Wheels, make it easy for kids to jump into the action.
 Tennis and swimming, on the other hand, require a bit of practice before they can become enjoyable.
 Include them along with easier activities to keep kids motivated.

 Keep it social

 Children also enjoy playing with other children.
-Take advantage of this and start a neighborhood playtime exchange: contact your neighbors to form group playtimes.
-Gather five or six families together and each day one parent runs the play group.
-You don't need formal equipment.
-Just grab a bunch of fun toys and active games and take them to a local park or the supervising parents' backyard.
+Take advantage of this and start a neighborhood playtime exchange.
+Contact your neighbors to form group playtimes.
+Gather five or six families together and have one parent run the playgroup at each playtime.
+You don’t need formal equipment.
+Just grab a bunch of fun toys and active games and take them to a local park or the supervising parent’s backyard.

 Create a plan